 Cut four triangles from a square as shown in the picture.
 How many different shapes can you make by fitting the four triangles back together?

 Design an arrangement of display boards in the school hall which fits the requirements of different people.

 What is the greatest number of counters you can place on the grid below without four of them lying at the corners of a square?

 Can you work out how many cubes were used to make this open box?
 What size of open box could you make if you had 112 cubes?

 Can you see why 2 by 2 could be 5?
-Can you predict what 2 by 10
+Can you predict what 2 by 10 will be?

-Can you fit the tangram pieces into the outline of this telephone?
+Can you fit the tangram pieces into the outlines of the chairs?